-Free webinars for parents and teachers: See the latest research on why family-school collaboration is critical
+Free webinars for parents and teachers on making the most of family-school collaboration

 Photo caption: Families interact at “Hi Neighbor,” a family-school engagement event at Avonworth Primary Center, part of the Parents as Allies project.

 The COVID-19 pandemic thrust family engagement into the spotlight, presenting an opportunity to markedly shift the overall vision for family-school collaboration.
 The Center for Universal Education (CUE) at the Brookings Institution has been researching how families and schools can better work together to improve and transform how education is delivered and what it can achieve.
 And, through the Parents as Allies project, Kidsburgh has been working with a cohort of school districts in southwestern Pennsylvania on different family engagement strategies, including conversations asking parents and caregivers on what schools and families can do together.

 Kidsburgh invites you to join us for two free webinars to learn more on how families and schools together can work together to create the best learning journey for students.
 The events are free but registration is required.
 Learn more about each session below.
 And click here to learn more about the Parents as Allies project generously funded by The Grable Foundation.